ChilliCream/hotchocolate-docs/docs/code-first.md

 }
 ```

-There is a lot more that you can do with code-first and this was just a quick introduction.
-In order to learn more head over to the following documentation articles:
+This was just a quick introduction - There is a lot more that you can do with code-first!
+In order to learn more, head over to the following documentation articles:

-If you want to read more about the `SchemaBuilder` head over [here](schema.md).
+- If you want to read more about the `SchemaBuilder` head over [here](schema.md).

-If you are interested about resolvers in more detail [this](resolvers.md) might be the right place for you.
+- If you are interested about resolvers in more detail [this](resolvers.md) might be the right place for you.

 You are all fired up and want to get started with a little tutorial walking you through an end-to-end example with `MongoDB` as your database?
 [Follow me](tutorial-mongo.md)!